shwethareddy0/Horiseon-Code-Refactor/README.md

 ![Demo screenshot](./assets/images/demo-screenshot.gif)

-Following is the code snippet of the application page.
+Following is a code snippet of the application page.

 ```html5
 <section